kyle-ip/kyle-ip/README.md

  - **WeChat ID**: KyloYip

-> I'm job hunting now.
+> I'm job hunting currently.
 Please contact me via email if you have any questions.
 Thnx~😄

 <!--
 **yipwinghong/yipwinghong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.